Mayank0311/hclassessment/README.md

+Kindly clone the project by using above URL.
+Once it is cloned you'll find the ToDoApp.
+Run the application and you'll see the Login form.
+Here you have to enter the credential.
+Please enter "admin" in both username and password for login.
+Thanks

 ## Angular Exercise: TODO List

 * Create an interface that allows a user to login to view its to-do lists (if any).